popecruzdt/dt-k8s-otel-o11y-metrics/README.md

 |----------------------------------|-------|---------|----------|-----|
 | opentelemetry-operator-controller-manager-5d746dbd64-rf9st   | 2/2   | Running | 0        | 1m  |

+#### Kubernetes Node Metrics

+Each Kubernetes Node runs a kubelet that includes an API server.
+The `kubeletstats` Receiver connects to that kubelet via the API server to collect metrics about the node and the workloads running on the node.

 #### Deploy OpenTelemetry Collector - Contrib Distro - Daemonset (Node Agent)
 https://github.com/open-telemetry/opentelemetry-operator

+The `kubeletstats` receiver is only available on the Contrib Distro of the OpenTelemetry Collector.
+Therefore we must deploy a new Collector using the `contrib` image.

 ```yaml
 ---
 apiVersion: opentelemetry.io/v1alpha1